-Preliminary course assessment – areas, tasks, programs and disability provisions
+Preliminary course assessment – areas, tasks, programs and adjustments

 Assessment components and weightings